Toomas Hendrik Ilves: Personal life

 Ilves has been married three times.
-With his first wife, American psychologist Merry Bullock, he has two children.
-In 2004, Ilves married his longtime partner Evelin Int-Lambot, with whom he has one daughter.
+With his first wife, American psychologist Merry Bullock, he has two children, Luukas Kristjan (b.
+1987) and Juulia Kristiine (b.
+1992).
+In 2004, Ilves married his longtime partner Evelin Int-Lambot, with whom he has one daughter, Kadri Keiu (b.
+2003).
 They divorced in April 2015.
 In January 2016 he married Ieva Kupče, the head of the Cybersecurity Division in the Defense Ministry of Latvia.
 They have a son.
 They divorced in December 2023.

 He maintains a Twitter account, personally posting on a regular basis to comment on both current events and his own interests, usually in English.

-Ilves has a brother, Andres Ilves, formerly head of the Persian and Pashto World Service of the BBC.
-Until the early 2000s, Andres Ilves was head of the Afghanistan bureau of Radio Free Europe/Radio Liberty based in Prague, Czech Republic.
+Ilves has a brother, Andres Ilves, formerly the head of the Afghanistan branch of Radio Free Europe/Radio Liberty (Radio Free Afghanistan and Radio Farda) and the head of Persian and Pashto Service of the BBC.

 He is a member of the Estonian Students' Society.

+Ilves is also known as an avid music lover and has a varied taste in pop music.
+In 2015, the Baltic division of Universal Music Group released a compilation album "Teenage Wasteland: T.H.
+Ilves Favourites 1963-1978", the idea of which can be summarized in Ilves's own words: "Back then my life was saved by rock ‘n’ roll."
+The album figures the following popular artists: Four Tops, The Temptations, The Shangri-Las, The Beach Boys, Cream, The Band, The Velvet Underground, Roxy Music, The Who, Lesley Gore, New York Dolls, The Troggs, David Bowie, Ramones, Peter Sarstedt, MC5.
+The proceeds of this album went to the charity project "My Dream Day" that was targeted at chronically ill children receiving treatment at Estonian hospitals.
+As for Estonian music, in a Radio Kuku interview (reported by Eesti Ekspress in 2009), Ilves expressed interest in such divergent artists as Arvo Pärt, Liisi Koikson, Vaiko Eplik, Sinine, Jaak Tuksam.
+At official presidential receptions, there have been performances by Vennaskond, Eliit, Köök, Hedvig Hanson, Metsatöll, Röövel Ööbik, Def Räädu, Chalice.